-Designated Winter Tire & Chain-up Routes
+Designated Winter Tire & Chain Routes

 These routes are marked with regulatory signs posted on numbered and un-numbered highways throughout the province.
 We reserve the right to restrict travel at any time of the year depending on road conditions.

-B.C. cities, municipalities and private roads (such as ski hills) may have their own bylaws or rules around the use of winter tires, chains or or traction devices that may differ from provincial highway regulations.
+B.C. cities, municipalities and private roads (such as ski hills) may have their own bylaws or rules around the use of winter tires, chains or traction devices that may differ from provincial highway regulations.

 Driving in the Lower Mainland and Southeastern Vancouver Island